around the world

 United Brethren history in Haiti began when Rev. Oliam Richard, a Haitian minister then living in Paris, France, connected with the United Brethren in America.

 In October 2000, Rev. Richard moved back to Haiti to personally supervise the Haitian churches.
 For many years, the Haitian churches were a mission district under the supervision of the UB Church in Canada.
-In 2019, they officially organized as a national conference.

 There are over 100 churches in Honduras, mostly in the northern part of the country around San Pedro Sula and La Ceiba (the nation’s second- and third-largest cities).
 La Ceiba has been the conference headquarters throughout its history.
 Honduras Conference, for many years, has been a pacesetter in the denomination in starting new churches.